 Rabbits, both wild and domestic, positively litter medieval illuminations.
 They seem to have grabbed the imagination of the artists to a far greater extent than any other animal.
 Rabbits could be shown almost lifelike, as in this Durer example.
-Rabbits - "mad as a March hare" -- were often shown gambolling about the place.

 Sometimes they were just silly and took on humanoid personalities.